Spaceman (Nick Jonas album)

-Spaceman is the fourth studio album by American singer Nick Jonas, released on March 12, 2021, through Island.
+Spaceman is the fourth studio album by American singer-songwriter Nick Jonas, released on March 12, 2021, through Island Records.
 The album marks the first solo release of the singer since Last Year Was Complicated (2016) and the first solo project to be released since the reunion of the Jonas Brothers (with his older brothers Joe and Kevin) in 2019.
 The deluxe edition of the album was released on March 15, 2021, three days after the release of the standard edition.
 It features a sole guest appearance from the Jonas Brothers, who appear on the track "Selfish", with Joe providing vocals and Kevin playing guitar on the song.

 Background

 Jonas first dropped hints about his upcoming album on his social media in early February 2021.
 On February 20, 2021, it was announced that he would appear on Saturday Night Live on February 27 to perform his new single.
 The singer officially kicked off the era on February 25 by releasing the lead single, the title track.
 The lyrics were widely considered to be about the COVID-19 pandemic.
 When asked about the title during an interview with Zane Lowe, he explained, "The key for me was trying to find a way to give this idea a persona, give it a name.
 So 'Spaceman' kind of came into my mind as I was thinking, 'What's the one thing that all of us have felt during this time?
 Completely disconnected from the world."
 Regarding the recording process of the album, he revealed, "I made this album while doing what most of us have been doing this past year, sitting at home and hoping for better days ahead".
 Thematically, the album explores four themes: distance, indulgence, euphoria and commitment.
 The second and final single, "This Is Heaven", was released on March 4.
 On March 14, Jonas announced that the deluxe version of the record would be released the following day.
 This version includes the songs "Dangerous", "Selfish" (featuring the Jonas Brothers) as well as "Chill Versions" of the songs "Don't Give Up on Us", "2Drunk", and "This Is Heaven."
 On March 18, the deluxe video album was released.